JoseCanova/JoseCanova/README.md

 - 📫 How to reach me ... well. lets get all here.

 Holy mother.

+Talk with my brother best friend is the best.

+I told him..was your book
+I bought ..i read..

  My brother say "do not say leys pray"..
 Oh yeah?from what i said few moments im prokissing money from how mane beera we can takem.